 When you are happy, don’t be afraid to share that happiness and spread it around.
 Smiling, laughing, and feeling good about life is contagious.
 Spread the joy and soak it up from happy people around you when you’re not feeling your personal best.
 Call up that friend that can instantly make you feel better, and talk to people around you who love and care for you about this idea of contagious happiness.
 Let them know when you could use some cheering up and then return the favor.
 Because, let’s face it, we all have times when we’re happier and in a much better mood than other days.
 Make it a habit to build each other up and create that happiness support system.
 It will make a huge difference in your life and those around you.

 Homework: make a list of those around you.
 See if there are toxic people that you may need to limit your time around.
 Figure out which people are your cheerleaders and will be your go to for those tough times.
 Depending on the toxicity of the relationship, consider severely limiting your time with others or cutting them out completely.
+If you find that you are surrounded by negative people, check out my Bold Boundaries workshop and make some happiness changes.

 Working on our happiness together,